vorotyna/vorotyna/README.md

 ## 👩🏻‍💻 About Me :
-– 📍 I am currently working on building a portfolio website and am continuing to develop my skills through Frontend Masters courses
+– 📍 Learn more about me and the projects I have previously built: [http://www.alisavorotyntseva.com](http://www.alisavorotyntseva.com)

 – 🎨 I really enjoy the creative and visual aspects of frontend and design work